Dee Barnes: Biography

-In 2017, she appeared in the second episode of the TV series The Defiant Ones.
+In 2017, she appeared in the second episode of the television miniseries The Defiant Ones, which documented the lives and producing careers of Dr. Dre and Jimmy Iovine.

 In March 2019, it was reported that Barnes was facing financial difficulties and was "officially homeless".
 She stated on the Wendy Williams show on April 18, 2019, that she had raised $25,000 from a GoFundMe account.